 History of Kamakhya Temple

 Kamakhya dates back to the 9th-century where its existence is put down in Tezpur plates of Vanamalavarmadeva of the Mlechchha dynasty.
-The archaeological evidence also provides us with information about this sanctuary being into existence since the 8th to 9th century, and it is believed that the earliest temple in the complex was constructed during the Mlechchha dynasty.
+The archaeological evidence states this sanctuary to have been existing since the 8th to 9th century.
+It is also believed that the earliest temple in the complex was constructed during the Mlechchha dynasty.

 It is believed that the Kamakhya temple was destroyed by Kalapahar, a general of Sulaiman Karrani in the sixteenth century.
 However, recently light has been shed on the fact that it wasn't destroyed by Kalapahar.
 It fell to ruins when Hussein Shah invaded the Kamata kingdom in the year 1498.
-It is said that the ruins of the temple after the invasion was discovered by Vishwasingha, who was the founder of the Koch dynasty.
+It is said that the temple ruins were discovered by Vishwasingha; the founder of the Koch dynasty, upon invasion.
 He started worshipping at the site and made efforts to revive it to its former glory but only during the reign of his son, Naranarayan the temple reconstruction was completed.
 The Kamakhya temple was reconstructed using material from the ruins of the original temple that was lying scattered around.

 Historical records and evidence provided by epigraphic tell us that the Chilarai built the main temple taking into account the stones from the ruins.
 He also constructed the brick dome as an innovative measure.
 The current structural and architectural credit of the temple was during the Ahom times.